 Create a simple spreadsheet with dates across the top and markers down the side.
 Color-code values: green for optimal range, yellow for acceptable, red for attention needed.
 Over four to six draws, patterns emerge that a single snapshot would never reveal.

-Testing Protocols for Accuracy
+Testing protocols for Accuracy

 - Always fast 12–14 hours before a blood draw.
 Morning draws between 7–9 AM capture peak cortisol and testosterone.